 Russell Group record on free school meal pupils revealed On average each Russell Group university admits just 64 of the poorest young people per year, as measured by those receiving free school meals A written Parliamentary answer from David Willetts, the universities and science minister, has revealed how many state school pupils in England “with free school meals at age 15” progressed to Russell Group institutions.
 The answer states that for the 24 institutions now in the Russell Group, the number of free school meal pupils “in HE by age 19” was 1,580 in 2009-10 and 1,540 in 2010-11, the most recent figures available.
 For 2010-11, that works out at an average of 64 for each university.
 For the University of Cambridge the total of free school meal pupils admitted was 25 in both years, while for the University of Oxford the total was just 15 in both years, according to Mr Willetts’ answer.
 The Department for Education said in 2012 that 18 per cent of 4 to 15-year-old pupils in maintained schools were registered to claim free school meals.

 EEF Blog: Is Pupil Premium ‘doomed to success’? | News & Events James Richardson Senior Analyst at the EEF on the Pupil Premium; What makes a successful education policy?
 According to Stanford Professor, Larry Cuban, who coined the phrase “policy churn”, successful measures are the ones that lead to real change in the classroom.
+As he points out, too many education policies create legislative changes that ripple the surface, making little impact on day to day practice.
 Ofsted’s latest report on the Pupil Premium suggests this maybe a policy that has avoided the churn bin and is making an impact improving outcomes for disadvantaged pupils.
+Looking at a sample of 151 inspection reports it concludes that there is little difference between what good schools and weaker schools spend their money on.
 Best practice or evidence?
 What should school leaders learn from this report - is it just that we need good leaders and teachers to manage interventions well, or is there more to making a success of the pupil premium?
-The report doesn’t have anything to say on which strategies are more effective than others so there is a temptation for school leaders to respond to by looking for quick fixes to narrow the attainment gap and copying the ‘best practice’ of top performing schools.
 Effective use of the Pupil Premium